jonhill90/terraform-labs/tools/mcp/obsidian/README.md

-# Shared Memory Framework Server
+# Obsidian-Based Shared Memory Framework Server

 A universal, tool-agnostic server that provides a unified interface for all AI tools to access and manipulate knowledge stored in your Obsidian-based Shared Memory Framework.